endadinh/endadinh/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently a ISE Undergrad student at RNS Institute of Technology, Bangalore
+- 👨🏽‍💻 I’m Blockchain Developer,
-- 🌱 I’m currently exploring Blockchain with a big interest in Smart Contracts.
+- 🌱 Experience with Web development, ready to learn more about Blockchain.
 - 💬 Ask me about anything, I love to answer!
 - 📫 Email me at [endadinh@gmail.com](mailto:endadinh@gmail.com).